 - Scroll down through the cPanel and click on the Softaculous icon to proceed.

-- After clicking on OpenCart 1.5 you will see a screen describing OpenCart.
-In addition to the Install option, this screen provides an overview, features list, and import option.
-Click on Install to proceed.
+- Click on Install to proceed.
+In addition to the install option, this screen provides an overview, features list, and import option.

 - The Install screen includes several main sections: Software Setup, Store Settings, Database Settings, Admin Account and Advanced Options.
 Fill in each option to meet your installation needs.
 Each option is described below:

 Software Settings Choose the version you want to install Allows you to select OpenCart 1.5 or 2.0 for installation Choose Protocol Choose HTTPS if you have a SSL certificate for your site Choose Domain Choose he domain name you will use for the site In Directory Directory where the install files are setup.
 This folder must not already exist.
 If you wish for the URL to be only the domain name, then leave this field blank.
 Store Settings Store Name This is your store name Store Description Describes your store Store Owner Name of the store owner Store Address Address of the store Admin Account Admin User name User name for the Administrator login Admin Password Password used for the Administrator login Admin email Administrator’s email address First name First name of the Administrator Last name Last name of the Administrator Advanced Options Database Name Enter a name for the OpenCart database or leave as the default setting.
 Table Prefix Prefix used by the tables in the database.
 The default value is “ocss_” Backup LocationSelect if you want Softaculous Backups stored in the Default (softaculous_backups) or Home directory.